flores1999/reading-notes/README.md

 Coding is a new feild for me.
 I'm currnetly in the Army reserves.
 My MOS (job) is 11B/infantry.
 I'.m with the recon secoin.
 I'm a big outdoorsman.
 I love to hike, snowbord, fish and camp.

 The platform I'm working on is windows 11.
 I will be taking javascripit down the road.

+# What this site is used for

+This site is used to kepp track of all my notes that I have through out my classes with Code Fellows.
+See the tabel of contec for all notes.

 [check out my github profile](http://github.com/flores1999)

-## table of contnec
+# table of contnec

-### 102 notes
+## 102 notes

  * [class01](102/read01.md)
  * [class02](102/read02.md)